-Furthermore, Al-Azraqi et al. (2013) identified the geographical distribution of lateral(ised) emphatics in the Saudi Arabian region of Tihāmah and the geographical distribution of dialects that exhibit phonemic distinctions between \d and \d.
-Based on the results of an instrumental phonetic analysis, the same study also ascertained the extent to which the lateral(ised) emphatics in these dialects correlate with cognates of \d.
-The study also determined the extent to which these lateral(ised) emphatics of the lateral(ised) emphatics in these dialects (ised) emphatics of Mehri used in Oman and Yemen.
+Furthermore, Al-Azraqi et al. (2013) identified the geographical distribution of lateral(ised) emphatics in the Saudi Arabian region of Tihāmah and the geographical distribution of dialects that exhibit phonemic distinctions between \\darkai\ and \\darkai\.
+Based on the results of an instrumental phonetic analysis, the same study also ascertained the extent to which the lateral(ised) emphatics in these dialects correlate with cognates of \\darkai\.
+The study also determined the extent to which these lateral(ised) emphatics correlate with the phonetic correlates of the lateral(ised) emphatic in the dialects of Mehri used in Oman and Yemen.